ikvmnet/ikvm/README.md

 > under the General tab, click the button labelled Unblock, the click OK on the
 > Properties window.
 Now, extract the file to your desired location.

-- Must be set to use JDK 7 (not 8 or later).
+- Must be set to use JDK 8.

 - Download ICSharpCode.SharpZipLib.dll (http://www.icsharpcode.net/opensource/sharpziplib/) and copy to the bin folder.

-- Download openjdk-7u6-b24 (https://sourceforge.net/projects/ikvm/files/ikvm/7.2.4630.5/) and unpack in the peer folder to ikvm.
+- Download openjdk-8u45-b14 (http://www.frijters.net/openjdk-8u45-b14-stripped.zip) and unpack in the peer folder to ikvm.

 - In the root folder run nant.